 All risks will be discussed in full during your male breast reduction consultation before you make the decision to proceed.
 You will also be shown pictures of patients who have had surgery so that you can understand what the likely result will be.

-After your consultation, you will receive further written information about your proposed surgery which will describe the risks in detail.
-If you decide to proceed with surgery, we will ask to see you again to ensure that you have had an opportunity to ask any questions and to check that you understand the proposed surgery with its associated risks.
+After your consultation for VAGS, you will receive further written information about your proposed surgery which will describe the risks in detail.
+If you decide to proceed with the surgery, we'll ask to see you again to ensure that you have had an opportunity to ask any questions and to check you understand the proposed surgery with its associated risks.